Agile Project Management is a different approach to project management.

 This approach to project management allows you to make a small division of tasks making it manageable in short sprints.

-Agile Project Management is standard in businesses related to software companies or marketing.
-With time it is slowly acquired across various other industries.
+So, Agile Project Management is standard in businesses related to software companies or marketing.
+With time across various other industries.

 In agile methodology, the result may be different from the predefined idea of the project.